 Looks from Izod

 After working at J. Crew for two years, I wanted to pursue women’s wear to ensure I was getting exposed to both worlds.
 I joined Tommy Hilfiger when it was owned and run by the designer.
-I was on the top of the world being part of Tommy brand.
-I started with boy’s team and progressed to working on women’s wear.
+I was on the top of the world being part of Tommy's brand.
+I started with the boy’s team and progressed to working on women’s wear.

 Looks from Izod

-Along came an offer from my current company PVH [Calvin Klein, Tommy Hilfiger, Heritage brands].
+Along came an offer from my current company PVH [Calvin Klein, Tommy Hilfiger, Heritage Brands].
 With a strong manufacturing background & years of experience in perfecting fits for specialty retailers to department stores.
-Moving into wholesale/retail supply chain as a Senior Director Technical Design felt like coming full circle.
+Moving into the wholesale/retail supply chain as a Senior Director of Technical Design felt like coming full circle.
 These past 5 years with PVH have been incredible leading US & global technical design teams for the dress-shirt division across Calvin Klein, Tommy Hilfiger & Heritage brands.
-This is one of the few companies where diversity in workforce, diversity in culture as well different opinions are well embraced!
+This is one of the few companies where diversity in the workforce, diversity in culture as well different opinions are well embraced!
 Employees are encouraged to share their opinions & ideas across all levels.
 I am proud to be part of a company that never stops trying to do better & better.
-The apparel industry is going through a major shift during Covid-19, but I am certain PVH will come out on the other side as a much stronger company.
+The apparel industry is going through a major shift during COVID-19, but I am certain PVH will come out on the other side as a much stronger company.

 ARROW is known for its classic American styling.
 The brand's heritage is in dress shirts and the category offerings have been expanded to include sportswear (casual apparel) and neckwear.
 The brand is primarily sold in the U.S. and Canada through department store customers (in stores and online).
-Outside North America, ARROW is licensed in approximately 80 territories and appears on a broad assortment of men's, women's and children's apparel and apparel-related products.
-There are over 340 free standing ARROW stores globally.
+Outside North America, ARROW is licensed in approximately 80 territories and appears on a broad assortment of men's, women's, and children's apparel and apparel-related products.
+There are over 340 free-standing ARROW stores globally.

 IFD: Can you share what insights you’ve taken away from working with major brands?

-Working in a corporate company to me is like fish swimming in a well-guarded pool where there’s a great structure and equal benefits offered to all fish.
+Working in a corporate company is like fish swimming in a well-guarded pool where there’s a great structure and equal benefits offered to all fish.
 For one little fish to stand out from the entire school to get noticed, you have to be innovative and deliver over and beyond results.

 IFD: What are some of the highlights and key takeaways from your work?

-I have enjoyed leading US & global teams dedicated to perfecting fits for our consumer.
+I have enjoyed leading US & global teams dedicated to perfecting fits for our consumers.
 Have also thoroughly enjoyed leading the 3D (digital transformation) initiative for my division.
 I have had the opportunity to onboard & train my team as well as my vendor partners on creating 3D renderings and setting up the 3D prototype pipeline.

 My experience with each company taught me something different.
-My key takeaway from my recent leadership roles has been that for a leader to succeed, you have to believe in your team, invest in them and make them shine.
-The true test of one’s leadership is how well they can function during crisis.
+My key takeaway from my recent leadership roles has been that for a leader to succeed, you have to believe in your team, invest in them, and make them shine.
+The true test of one’s leadership is how well they can function during a crisis.

-looks from Izod brand
+looks from the Izod brand

 IFD: What advice would you give a younger professional in the field?